 By 2004 Empire was searching for ways to invest in renewable energy for customers.
 In December 2004, Empire announced a 20-year contract with PPM Energy (now Iberdrola) to receive all energy generated at the 150-megawatt Elk River Windfarm, located in Butler County, Kansas.
 The first energy was received from Elk River on October 17, 2005.

 The success of the agreement with PPM Energy led Empire to sign a second purchase power agreement with Horizon Wind Energy.
 Ground was broken on the Meridian Way Wind Farm in April 2008.
 Meridian Way is a 201-megawatt wind farm located eight miles south of Concordia, Kansas.
-Empire purchase approximately 105 megawatts of energy.
-Westar Energy purchases the additional 96 megawatts of energy from this project that was completed in late 2008.
+Empire’s contract includes the energy generated by the 105-megawatt portion of the Meridian Way Wind Farm.
+Westar Energy purchases the energy from the additional 96-megawatt portion of this project that was completed in late 2008.

 Empire also provides both water and natural gas service to customers in Missouri.
 Empire Water Company was created in 1926 when Empire purchased the Lawrence County Water, Light, and Cold Storage Company.
 The company served the electric and water needs of Aurora, Missouri.
 Currently the water company meets the water needs of approximately 4,500 customers in Aurora, Marionville, and Verona, Missouri.